weareangular/node-app-to-firebase-gh-actions/README.md

 # GitHub Actions for Firebase

-This Action for [firebae](https://firebase.google.com/) transform `Typescript Node.js` projects into `Firebase functions` to be deployed.
+This Action for [firebase](https://firebase.google.com/) allows you to perform two actions, the first one transforms the projects from `Typescript Node.js` into` Firebase Functions` to be implemented and deployed, the second one deploys `Next.js` applications to `Firebase Functions and Hosting`.

 <div align="center">
 <img src="https://github.githubassets.com/images/modules/site/features/actions-icon-actions.svg" height="80"></img>